cacophony-wj/servitium/README.md

 `wabbajack-cli verify-modlist-install -m "path to the Licentia.wabbajack file" -i "Licentia install folder path"`

-You will need to replace the portions in quotations with the specific file locations on your system.
+You must replace the portions in quotations with the specific file locations on your system.
 The Command Line Interface will hash and verify every file in the list against a known signature.

 I recognize that many people are unfamiliar with file paths and how to type in command-line commands.
 Most modern devices never require such knowledge.
 [Here](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands/) is a comprehensive guide on how to use the command line.
 I realize this solution is not ideal, but until a Verify button is added to _Wabbajack_, this step will remain necessary for larger modlists.
 Note the location of your `Licentia.wabbajack` file and your `X:\Licentia` directory and do your best.